Paulina Villarreal: Equipment

 Villarreal plays DW Performance Series drums.
 She uses a Ludwig Black Beauty snare drum, and a DW rack – custom modified for her body size.
 She is officially sponsored by Sabian, and currently uses the HHX series cymbals.
 She uses Roland MIDI pedals and a laptop computer with Ableton to control the timing of the band's live show, additional instrumentation, and certain stage visuals.
-In some songs, Villarreal uses a cowbell.
+In some songs, such as "More", Villarreal uses a cowbell.

 Awards

-In September 2023, Villarreal was voted number one by readers of Modern Drummer in the "Up and Coming" category.
+Villarreal won two categories of Modern Drummer Readers Poll: the "Up and Coming" category (in 2023) and the "Rock" category (in 2025).
 Drumeo presented her the Rock Drummer of the Year award in February 2024.

 In March 2024, she received the Decididas Global Award at the 2024 Decididas Summit (a forum for women by women that seeks to empower and enhance the importance of women in science, film, medicine, finance, etc.), for "transcending borders and inspire us to dream BIG".
 She was honored for her contribution to the Mexican music industry and society, and for standing out as an exemplary leader who seeks to inspire more young women to pursue their dreams.
 Upon receiving the award Villarreal said: "When they told me about this recognition, the first thing I felt was insecurity and intimidation, doctors, astronauts and engineers came here, and I said 'I'm a drummer', but my mother explained to me that what I do has an impact on the lives of others".

 In June 2024, Villarreal was chosen to be included in The 100 Most Powerful Women in Mexico by the Mexican edition of Forbes magazine.

 Personal life

-Paulina is the middle of the three Villarreal sisters of the Mexican rock band The Warning.
+Paulina is the middle of the three Villarreal sisters of the Mexican rock band The Warning, alongside Daniela and Alejandra.
 Villarreal has mentioned in interviews that she is interested in finance and plans to study the field.

 She likes fantasy books, anime, and manga, which inspire her in writing music and lyrics.

+In a 2024 interview, Villarreal said she had been diagnosed as an adult with an attention deficit that she had not previously known about, and credited her parents enrolling her in drum lessons as a child with helping her manage it.